farmera/sare_grant/study_results_drones.md

 ###### Figure 8.
 Scatterplot of a vegetation index (NDVI) versus sucrose yield, measured in pounds of sucrose per section (PSPS).

 This plot says fewer things on its own than when compared with others.
-However, viewed by itself it does indicate that correlation between recorded NDVI values and yield was strongest at 120 lbs N per acre (#4)
+However, viewed by itself it does indicate that correlation between recorded NDVI values and yield was strongest at 120 lbs N per acre (treatment #4).
+This is the recommended treatment for this variety of sugarcane.

 A host of additional known and unknown quantities might also have served as independent variables in our study - soil moisture content, foliar nitrogen level, canopy structure, growing days.
 In a more rigorous study each of these would have been carefully monitored and their contributions assessed.
 However, our goal was to